careers-dna-analyst-990x358-v2

 Salary Range for Forensic DNA Analysts

-Here are the average annual salary percentiles for forensic science technicians in the U.S. (BLS May 2022)—the latest data available as of February 2024:
+Here are the average annual salary percentiles for forensic science technicians in the U.S. (BLS May 2023)—the latest data available as of December 2024:

-Factors that could affect salaries available to DNA analysts include location, the type of work that one is doing, and the department for which one works.
-The number of years on the job and types of degrees and advanced certificates held could be other factors.
+Location, the type of work one does, and the department for which one works could all affect salaries available to DNA analysts.
+The number of years on the job and the types of degrees and advanced certificates held could also be factors.

 How to Become a DNA Analyst